 Hot glue and painter’s tape work perfectly to hang artwork and decor on the walls.
 Make a tape frame on the wall.
 Squeeze hot glue onto the tape and quickly place your piece on top to affix it to the wall.
 When you need to remove what you hung, the painter’s tape will quickly come off the wall without damaging it.
 Use this hanging method for classroom posters or a quick way to display artwork around your school.

 Batik is an ancient traditional fiber art form that involves creating dye-resistant designs on fabric with wax.
-This article gives a detailed look at how to bring batik to your classroom, and this FLEX Lesson has step-by-step instructions with student-facing resources aligned to all 50 states.
+This article gives a detailed look at how to bring batik to your classroom, and the Batik Mantra Flags Lesson in FLEX Curriculum has step-by-step instructions with student-facing resources aligned to all 50 states.
 Use clear gel glue instead of wax if you want a simpler, less messy way to batik.
 Trace designs on fabric with gel glue.
 When it dries, color the fabric with paint or dye.
 Soak the cloth in hot water and rub off the glue to reveal your glue batik artwork!

 Are you or your students tired of getting graphite all over your hands?
 Do you need a way to keep chalk pastels from spreading dust everywhere?
 Lightly spray any artwork with a liquid glue and water mixture to seal it.
 The more water you use, the thinner your layer of sealant will be.
 This will help keep your soft mediums from flaking off the paper.
 You can also coat air-dry clay pieces to give them a glossy sheen or layer on finished mixed media pieces to keep everything in place.
 The uses are endless!